openshift/jenkins/README.md

 Visit [the upstream repository](https://github.com/openshift/jenkins-openshift-login-plugin) as well as the [Jenkins plugin wiki](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Login+Plugin).
 This plugin integrates the authentication and authorization of your Jenkins instance with you OpenShift cluster, providing a single sign-on look and feel.
 You'll sign into the Jenkins server using the same credentials that you use to sign into the OpenShift Web Console or interact with OpenShift via the `oc` CLI.
 See the [OpenShift documentation](https://docs.openshift.com) for more details.

 For the above OpenShift Jenkins plugins, each of their READMEs have specifics unique to each of them on how to use and if so desired contribute to their development.
 That said, there is a good deal of commonality and shared infrastructure related to developing, creating new versions, and ultimately updating the images of this repository with those new versions.
-If you would like to understand the specifics of that process, please visit our [plugin contribution guide](CONTRIBUTING_TO_OPENSHIFT_PLUGINS.md).
+If you would like to understand the specifics of that process, please visit our [contribution guide](CONTRIBUTING_TO_OPENSHIFT_JENKINS_IMAGE_AND_PLUGINS.md).

 * **Kubernetes Plugin**
 Though not originated out of the OpenShift organization, this plugin is invaluable in that it allows slaves to be dynamically provisioned on multiple Docker hosts using [Kubernetes](https://github.com/kubernetes/kubernetes).
 To learn how to use this plugin, see the [example](https://github.com/openshift/origin/tree/master/examples/jenkins/master-slave) available in the OpenShift Origin repository.
 For more details about this plugin, visit the [plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin) web site.